 Although most people are able to fully recover from a concussion, people often think it means that this type of head trauma is inherently mild with no lasting damage.
 Unfortunately, complications may occur if an individual suffering from a concussion does not seek treatment or if they continue to engage in the activity that lead to the concussion – something often seen in athletes of all levels.

 Vanguard Attorneys are experts in this area and have the compassion and skill to represent you or your loved one if you have suffered a traumatic brain injury as a result of someone’s actions, whether it was intentional or accidental.
-Call us at 813-737-7361 for a free consultation.
+Call our Tampa personal injury attorneys at (813) 471-4444 for a free consultation.